Flash3241/Blackjack/README.md

 # Blackjack
-You will need to have pygame installed but it you don't paste this in the terminal befor running the game:
+You will need to have pygame installed but if you don't paste this in the terminal before running the game

-pip install pygame
+terminal->pip install pygame

 Enjoy the game.